elzabek86/elzabek86/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jarek Kaminski  Future iOS Developer.
 I've been learning programming for a year.
 I started with the basics of C, Python, JS and Web design.
 My greatest passion are mobile applications.
 That's why I choose Swift and iOS.
 * 🌍  I'm based in Exeter UK.
-* 🚀  I'm currently working on [TracksApp - Suzuki Car Dealer App.
-Work In Progress.](http://a).
 * 🧠  I'm learning Everything From Swift.
 * ⚡  Musician, Traveler, Good Friend.